<?xml version="1.0"?>

 <Author>

-<affiliation locale="en_US">Department of Neuroscience, School of Advanced Technologies in Medicine AND Brain and Spinal Cord Injury Research Center, Imam Khomeini Hospital, Tehran University of Medical Sciences, Tehran, Iran.</affiliation>
+<affiliation locale="en_US">Department of Pediatrics, School of Medicine AND Children's Medical Center, Tehran University of Medical Sciences, Tehran, Iran.</affiliation>

 </Author>